Quantam-Studios/Quantam-Studios/README.md

 ## 😄 Hello, I'm Zach Goodson...
 a student at Mizzou 🐯 who likes to make things.
-Recent focuses are: Java (with JWT), XML/XSL, C, and database design in .NET with SQL.
+Recent focuses are: C, database design in .NET with SQL / EdgeDB, and REST APIs.

 ### 👋 You can contact me here...
 - [Email](mailto:quantamstudios@gmail.com): `quantamstudios@gmail.com`